armanislam-07/drone/README.md

 # drone

+## Summary
-Over summer break and currently I have decieded to work on a project to build a drone( or in brutish terms "flying machine" ) This repository tracks the code of the flying machine as I write all the code from scratch ( including drivers ).
-So, no arduino.
-The only things from this project I have not made and am using are the "STM32F103RBTX_FLASH.ld" to flash the code onto the MPU and the startup file "startup_stm32f103rbtx.s"
+Over the 2025 summer break, I decided to take on a project to build a drone (or in the most brutish terms to describe this project a "flying machine" ).
+This repository tracks all the code for the drone, written entirely from scratch (including drivers).
+No external libraries or HAL are used except the startup file and the linker file.

-In short, this is a project to build a drone/quadcopter from scratch/bare-metal.
+In short, this is a bare-metal quadcopter/drone project built entirely from the ground up.

-Some limitations of this project currently:
-  - Project is NOT intended to be able to control it by RC (although may in the future ) it is to get to know baremetal embedded .
-It IS intended to have the drone fly (for around 10 seconds then killing the motors)
+## Current Limitations
+  - Project does not currently support RC Control (may be added in the future)
+  - The drone is intended to fly briefly (~30 seconds) before motors are safely stopped and it lowers it altitude to ground level

+## Specifications
-Dimensions of the drone: ___x__ __x__ ___x_ __x_
+   Dimensions of the drone: 12x12x3 inches (to be updated as later revissions occur)
    Brushed DC motors
-LP9110s
+   LP9110s motor drivers
    F103RB microcontroler
    DJI Tello Propllers

-Things to be implemented in the future
-  1. Asserts and Cases ( safety )
+## Planned Features
+  - Asserts & Cases to ensure safe operations
-  2. RC CONTROL
+  - RC Control